 Figure 7b presents signed elevation differences with a smaller scale range to highlight areas with positive and negative deviations between techniques.
 Green zones indicate higher ground elevations on the SfM DSM than in the ALS grid, red indicate the opposite, and yellow elevation matches.
 The upstream half domain presented a general tendency of SfM to overestimate elevations on the floodplain, and in turn underestimate them on the terrace.
 This trend is also observed in the upper part of the downstream reach.
-VetNevertheless, these zones showed exceptions, such as a green patch at the terrace close to the dashed limit, and a red patch on the floodplain and terrace, the downstream reach evidenced two zones with consistent trends across the domain, covering both the floodplain and terrace.
+Yet, these zones showed exceptions, such as a green patch at the terrace close to the dashed limit, and a red patch on the floodplain at the end of the upstream half reach.
+Despite the described general opposed behaviour between floodplain and terrace, the downstream reach evidenced two zones with consistent trends across the domain, covering both the floodplain and terrace.
 First, lower SfM elevations at the end of the largest embayment (downstream half reach), and second, SfM higher elevations at the end of the reach, before the dashed limit.

 Figure 8 presents the relative frequency distributions of the elevation differences divided into three regions: the grassy floodplain, the steep bank, and the bare-ground terrace.
 Over the grassland, both SfM and ALS had rather similar results (Fig. 8, centre left), with 1 cm mean difference and 2 cm of standard deviation (Table 3).
 In contrast, the bank had a bias between techniques of 6 cm (Table 3) and a relatively high standard deviation of the same value.
 Finally, the terrace showed a slightly higher deviation than over the grassland (Fig. 8 and Table 3) but with a bias of -4 cm.
-The bank area together with the terrace induce an overall small negative bias in the elevation difference distribution (Fig. 8 left and
+The bank area together with the terrace induce an overall small negative bias in the elevation difference distribution (Fig. 8 left and Table 3).

-5 Table 3).
 The former with a small contribution to the total number of measurements and the latter with a greater number but a lower magnitude.